 Lemon Peel Oil is also a natural exfoliator and skin purifier.
 It alleviates skin inflammation and reduces certain infection-causing bacteria.

 Direct, undiluted application of lemon peel oil can be excessively drying to the skin, but it works well within a balanced formulation.

 - Citrus Grandis is Grapefruit, in this case, Grapefruit Peel Oil.
 Grapefruit Peel Oil is high in collagen-producing Vitamin C.

 It has antibacterial benefits and studies show it reduces acne.
 As with other citrus oils, it is an antioxidant with an uplifting scent.

 - Citrus Sinensis is Sweet Orange Oil.

 Sweet Orange Oil is a potent, highly effective anti-inflammatory.
 It works ideally within a formulation with other oils, such as is in this product.

 - Citrus Stem Cells protect skin from oxidative stress and help reverse skin damage.

 - Clary sage strengthens the skin while balancing excess sebum.
-It calms and rejuvenates the skin in a manner similar to lavender but without as strong of a scent.
+It calms and rejuvenates the skin in a manner similar to lavender but it does not contain lavender’s potentially overpowering scent or some of the potential skin irritants within lavender.
 It contains linalyl acetate, an anti-inflammatory that heals skin irritation.